Microflow/FC/README.md

 If youy use these four keywords, and add them to

 you will probably find may amazing results.

+This book is open source.
+I realize that a solution that works in Canada, will not work in Taiwan.
+An idea that can work in Saudi Arabia, will not work in Russia.

+So what did I do?

+I made this book open source.
+That means there is no copyright, and you can opy and change this book with one mouse click.

+If you want to delete a section, you can.

+If you want to edit a sentence, you can do it.

+If you change this book, you will end up with something which is specific to your goals, your resources, and your local community.

+In six months, its pssible there will be more than 10 different versions of this bbok.

 How to get funding?